pushchain/push-chain-node/testnet/v1/README.md

 bash ./pre-setup/generate_genesis_accounts.sh <NUM>
 ```

-> 🔐 **Save the printed mnemonics securely.** These accounts will be funded in the genesis and cannot be recovered otherwise.
+> 🔐 **Save the printed mnemonics securely.** These accounts will be funded in the genesis and cannot be recovered if lost.

+After generating the accounts, replace the `ADDR1`–`ADDR5` placeholders in `setup/setup_genesis_validator.sh` with the generated Bech32 addresseses.

+> ⚠️ This step is intentionally manual to ensure that private keys are generated and stored **only on your local machine**, never on the remote validator node.

 ---